-Non-employee directors also participate in the 1988 Stock Option Plan for Non-Employee Directors, pursuant to which options to purchase a total of 20,000 shares of Company common stock were granted in 1993 to the 10 non-employee directors eligible to receive grants under such plan.
+Non-employee directors also participate in the 1988 Stock Option Plan for Non-Employee Directors, pursuant to which options to purchase a total of 20,000 shares of Company common stock were granted in 1995 to the non-employee directors eligible to receive grants under such plan.
 The option price for each such option granted is 100% of the fair market value of Company common stock on the date of grant.
-All options granted have a term of ten years, and become exercisable in two cumulative installments of 50% of the number of shares with respect to which the option was initially granted, on each of the first and second anniversaries of the grant date.
+All options granted have a term of ten years, and become exercisable in two cumulative installments of 50% of the number of shares with respect to which the option was initially granted, on each of the first and second anniversaries of the grant date, except that all options owned by a director which are unexercisable on the date the director retires at or after age 72 will become fully exercisable on the date of such retirement.
 The plan calls for each non-employee director to receive an option grant with respect to 5,000 shares upon joining the Board of Directors, and automatic annual grants thereafter to each continuing non-employee director with respect to 2,000 shares.